El Rushbo and the Excellence in Broadcasting Network.

 Thank you.

-I've only uh become interested in politics for the past couple years.
+As a college student, I've only become interested in politics for the past couple years.

-And um I how I see it, I've heard a lot of negative expressions towards the Republicans and whether they're cowtowing to the media and you know, just you know, become trying to get in good with the Democrats.
+And how I see it, I've heard a lot of negative expressions towards the Republicans and whether they're kowtowing to the media and just trying to get in deal with the Democrats.

-But you know, two years ago, three years ago, the representatives that we had as far as conservatives, our choices were either between George Bush, uh John McCain, and uh whatever whatever, Mitt Romney.
+But, you know, two years ago, three years ago, the representatives that we had, as far as conservatives, our choices were either between George Bush, John McCain, and whatever, Mitt Romney.

-But and after the elections, if we have Paul Ryan as one option, or Michelle Bachman is the other, I think that's a pretty good shift and in the right direction.
+But and after the elections, if we have Paul Ryan as one option or Michelle Bachman as the other, I think that's a pretty good shift in the right direction.

-I see uh good future for the conservative movement and the country in that fact.
+I see a good future for the conservative movement and the country in that fact.

-Uh okay, so um you you think Ryan and Bachman as leaders or apparent leaders of the right wing is is a positive shift.
+Okay, so you think Ryan and Bachman as leaders or apparent leaders of the right wing is a positive shift?

-If those are the if those are the faces that are being put on by either the Republicans or the Tea Party or conservative that we have representing us as opposed to the past ten years where it was John McCain, I think that the window that we're looking through has shifted pretty far to the right as far as conservative principles and having the I think I I see what you're talking about now.
+If those are the faces that are being put on by either the Republicans or the Tea Party or conservative that we have representing us, as opposed to the past 10 years where it was John McCain, I think that the window that we're looking through has shifted pretty far to the right as far as conservative principles and having the I think I see what you're talking about now.

 I get it.

-You're you're talking you're you're you're basically talking about responses to the Obama State of the Union.
+You're basically talking about responses to the Obama State of the Union.

-Yeah, who we're choosing to have talking for us and uh who we're putting our face that we're putting up.
+Yeah, who we're choosing to have talking for us and who we're putting our faces that we're putting up.

-You so you think this means that the uh Republicans are hearing it moving in the right direction, choosing Ryan.
+So you think this means that the Republicans are hearing it moving in the right direction, choosing Ryan.

-That's why they um uh have put all their weight behind uh behind Paul Ryan.
+That's why they have put all their weight behind Paul Ryan and so forth.

-Well, you I'm I'm glad you're you're looking at it that way.
+Well, I'm glad you're looking at it that way.

-Ryan is and uh no doubt an upcoming star.
+Ryan is no doubt an upcoming star, particularly.

-Particularly, I mean this guy on the budget, spending items, is brilliant.
+I mean, this guy on the budget spending items is brilliant.

 Paul Ryan truly is brilliant.

-And it's uh it it I I hope he's able to be heard.
+And I hope he's able to be heard.

 I hope he's able to make his voice heard.

-I hope he's able to have his voice heard and uh that it resonates, that it uh that it inspires people.
+I hope he's able to have his voice heard and that it resonates, that it inspires people.

 And it is an enlightened choice.